"A fool despiseth his father's instruction: but he that regardeth reproof is prudent."

 Anime & Manga

-- Suggesting what Kira of Death Note is doing is wrong is a very good way to end up dead.
+- Suggesting what Light Yagami, aka Kira, of Death Note is doing is wrong is a very good way to end up dead.
 He also walks out on a family meeting where his father is calling him nothing but a murderer and later he looks visibly upset when the taskforce begins to (rightly) doubt his innocence again.
+In fact, when Lind L. Taylor insulted him on national television, Light's immediate response was to use the Death Note to kill him on the spot.

 - In Puella Magi Madoka Magica, it is implied that Isabel the Artist Witch was once a magical girl who didn't like criticism.
 Like what her card description says, "In order to defeat this Witch, remember to bring a critic."